SBRI – Small Business Recovery Index: February 2021 Update

-- Industry resilience indicates a reversion to the mean, where sectors of the economy that outperformed in the summer and winter months of the Pandemic, like credit intermediation and courier services, are growing at a slower pace, while food service and leisure industries are showing signs of a nascent recovery.
+- Industry resilience indicates a reversion to the mean, where sectors of the economy that outperformed in the summer and winter months of the Pandemic, like credit intermediation and courier services, are growing at a slower pace, while foodservice and leisure industries are showing signs of nascent small business recovery.

-- While SBR scores by industry show signs of a reversion to the mean, SBR scores by geography continue to display the K-shaped pattern of recovery, where counties in the South continue to perform strongly, while counties in New York and California show weakness, reflecting the outsized impact of business restrictions in small business recovery.
+- While SBR scores by industry show signs of a reversion to the mean, SBR scores by geography continue to display the K-shaped pattern of recovery.
+Further, counties in the South continue to perform strongly, while counties in New York and California show weakness, reflecting the outsized impact of business restrictions in small business recovery.

-- Looking ahead, with lower levels of Covid-19 infections, greater rates of vaccination, and further government stimulus to households and small businesses, we expect to see robust recovery across the economy, albeit at differing rates of growth.
+- Looking ahead for small business recovery, with lower levels of Covid-19 infections, greater rates of vaccination, and further government stimulus to households and small businesses, we expect to see robust recovery across the economy, albeit at differing rates of growth.

-Ocrolus is committed to supporting the lending community in its understanding of underlying credit risk with real-time income and cash flow analytics derived from bank account data and other sources.
-The amalgamation of highly relevant external data at the regional level, combined with proprietary Ocrolus insights at the borrower level, provides a window into the resilience and prospects for recovery for millions of businesses in the U.S. This is what the Small Business Recovery Index seeks to capture — a real-time snapshot of the health of small businesses by industry and geography.
+As a recap of the SBRI, Ocrolus is committed to supporting the lending community in its understanding of underlying credit risk with real-time income and cash flow analytics derived from bank account data and other sources.
+The amalgamation of highly relevant external data at the regional level, combined with proprietary Ocrolus insights at the borrower level, provides a window into the resilience and prospects for recovery for millions of businesses in the U.S. This is what the Small Business Recovery Index (SBRI) seeks to capture — a real-time snapshot of the health of small businesses by industry and geography.

-Sign up for our Ocrolus Insights Newsletter to receive the latest insights.
+Sign up for our Ocrolus Insights Newsletter and receive the latest insights from the Ocrolus blog.